tilt-dev/tilt.build/docs/example_nodejs.md

 ])
 ```
 We've added some new parameters to `docker_build` that tell the container to use nodemon:
-1. the `entrypoint` parameter overrides the `ENTRYPOINT` specified in the Dockerfile; now when the container executes, it will run `yarn run nodemon /app/index.js`
+1. The `entrypoint` parameter overrides the `ENTRYPOINT` specified in the Dockerfile; now when the container executes, it will run `yarn run nodemon /app/index.js`
-2. the `build_args` parameter corresponds to this Dockerfile change:
+2. The `build_args` parameter corresponds to this Dockerfile change:
     ```
     # Default value; will be overridden by build_args, if passed
     ARG node_env=production